prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 2. On request by a party, subject to paragraph  1 and the approval of the judge-rapporteur, the interim conference may be held in Court.
 If the interim conference is held in Court, it shall be open to the public unless the Court decides to make it, to the extent necessary, confidential in the interests of one or both parties  or third parties or in the general interests of justice or public order.

-3. The judge-rapporteur may hold the interim conference in any language agreed by the parties’ representatives.
+3. The judge-rapporteur may hold the interim conference in any language agreed by the parties' representatives.

 4. Rule 103 shall apply mutatis mutandis .